List of digital television deployments by country: Latvia

 Latvia now has three major forms of broadcast digital television.
-Terrestrial (DVB-T) using MPEG4 and MPEG2, Cable (DVB-C) using MPEG4 and MPEG2, and Satellite (DVB-S).
+Terrestrial (DVB-T) using MPEG4 in 1998 and MPEG2 in 2004, Cable (DVB-C) using MPEG4 and MPEG2 in 1995, and Satellite (DVB-S) in 1995.
 In addition multiple IPTV services are available.

 Lithuania

 Lithuania now has three major forms of broadcast digital television.
-Terrestrial (DVB-T) using MPEG-4, Cable (DVB-C), and Satellite (DVB-S).
+Terrestrial (DVB-T) using MPEG-2 in 1998 and MPEG-4 in 2004, Cable (DVB-C) in 1995, and Satellite (DVB-S) in 1995.
 In addition IPTV services are available.

 Netherlands

 The Netherlands now has three major forms of broadcast digital television: Terrestrial (DVB-T2), Cable (DVB-C), and Satellite (DVB-S2).
 In addition IPTV services are available.
 In the past analogue TV was broadcast in PAL terrestrial and cable.
-Terrestrial broadcasting switched to the digital standard (DVB-T) in 2007 and to DVB-T2 in 2019.
-Cable started broadcasting digital in 2001.
-Most cable companies switched off analogue in 2021.
+Terrestrial broadcasting switched to the digital standard (DVB-T) in 2005 and launched (DVB-T2) in 2009.
+Cable started broadcasting digital in 1995.
+Most cable companies switched off analogue in 2013.
 Satellite broadcasting switched to the digital standard (DVB-S) in 1996 and to DVB-S2 around 2010.
-The last DVB-S channels were shut down in 2016.

-DVB-H was only available for a brief period between 2008 and 2011 in the bigger cities.
-Lack of interest led to the shutdown of DVB-H.
+DVB-H was only available for a brief period between 2006 in the bigger cities.